 Go Build a Google Slides Presentation Today

-You can accomplish more with Google Slides than you may have realized.
+You can do more with Google Slides than you may have realized.
 Once you master these professional Google Slides tips, you'll be amazed at what you can do.

 What techniques do you use to bring your presentation to the next level?
 Share your professional Google Slides tips in the comments below.

 This tutorial was originally published in September 2017.
-It's been updated to include new information—with special assistance from Andrew Childress.
+It's been updated to include new information and a video—with special help from Andrew Childress.